sihrc/CollectiveMotion/Code/README.txt

 	There are methods of saving variables globally, accessing functions globally, and sharing results globally.
 These are all detailed and blueprinted under scaffold.py.

+Quick RoadMap -
+	Here's a quick roadmap to running the package once:
+		I. python runSweep.py [density-data-folder-name][destination-sweep-folder-name]
+			Here you can determine what you want to run.
+			Set parameters you want to run under setParams() Only need run runSweep.py to call everything else.

+		II. singleRun.py
+			Here is where you decide what tasks you want run.
+Under runSeq()

+		III.
+Tasks
+			From here on, the scaffold context scheduler looks at what you set under runSeq() and looks for those tasks in the respective scripts.
+			[particles.py, analysis.py, density_analysis.py, visual.py, images.py]

+		IV.
+Subsequent Tasks
+			The scaffold context scheduler looks at the dependencies of these tasks - which are more tasks and runs those as well.
+For tasks that inherit other tasks, the greatest parent class that inherits scaffold.Task is whats run.

+			After everything is done running,the program exits.
+You might have some results depending on what tasks you ran (normally under analysis.py/density_analysis.py or viewData in SingleRun.py).
 ----------
  CONTENTS
 ----------